-Children go through distinct periods of development as they move from infants to young adults.
-During each of these stages multiple changes in the development of the brain are taking place.
-What occurs and approximately when these developments take place are genetically determined.
-However, environmental circumstances and exchanges with key individuals within that environment have significant influence on how each child benefits from each developmental event.
+Children go through distinct periods of development as they grow from infants to young adults.
+During each of these stages, multiple changes in the development of the brain are taking place.
+What occurs and approximately when these transitions transpire are genetically determined.
+However, environmental circumstances and exchanges with key individuals within their environment significantly influence how each child benefits from each developmental event.

-Raising a baby, especially for the first time, is both exciting and challenging.
-This is a time for developing the bonds that will last a lifetime providing the child with the inner resources to develop self-esteem and the ability to relate positively with others.
-It is also the time for parents to begin to discover who this new person really is.
-Each child is unique and it is imperative that parents learn to understand, respect, support and encourage the unique characteristics and abilities of each child.
+Raising a baby, especially for the first time, is exciting and challenging; this is a time for developing bonds with your child that will last a lifetime, providing them with the inner resources to build self-esteem and relate positively to others.
+It’s also the time for parents to discover who this new person is in their lives.
+Each child is unique, and parents need to learn to understand, respect, support and encourage their unique characteristics and abilities.

-When a child takes the first step on his or her own, a new phase in development begins.
-At this stage children are now free to roam around their world.
-It is a time for active exploration of their environment.
-Language development takes major leaps which leads to learning the names of objects of interest, the ability to ask for things and as they discover their independent nature, yes, they develop the ability to say “NO!”.
+When a child takes their first steps on their own, a new phase in development begins.
+At this stage, children are now free to roam around their world.
+It’s a time for active exploration of their environment.
+Language development grows significantly, which leads to learning the names of objects of interest and the ability to ask for things.
+As they discover their independent nature, yes, they will also develop the ability to say, “No!”

-During this developmental stage, a major challenge is developing what psychologists call emotional regulation. ”Meltdowns” are common during this period but parents can use the bond developed during infancy to help the child learn to modulate their emotional expression and begin to grasp the difficult concept of delay of gratification.
-While they instinctively seem to be able to say “NO” toddlers also need help in learning how to accept “No” from others.
+A major challenge is forming during this stage: what psychologists call “emotional regulation,” where “meltdowns” are common.
+Still, parents can use the bond developed during infancy to help their children learn to modulate their emotional expression and begin to grasp the concept of delay of gratification.
+While they instinctively seem to be able to say “No,” toddlers also need help learning how to accept “No” from others.

-This is also a stage of rapid physical and intellectual development preparing these children for starting school which includes interacting cooperatively with peers while at the same time being able to compete physically and intellectually.
-A child’s parent is in the position to be a coach providing just the right combination of encouragement, support and guidance.
-Parents also need to serve as primary teacher for the mastery of basic learning skills and encourage active discussion and experimentation of new concepts and skills.
+This period is also a stage of rapid physical and intellectual development.
+Children are starting school, which includes interacting cooperatively with peers while at the same time being able to compete physically and intellectually.
+Parents can be a coach to their children, providing just the right combination of encouragement, support, and guidance.
+Parents can also serve as their primary teachers for the mastery of fundamental learning while encouraging active discussion and experimentation with new concepts and skills.

-Raising school age children can be awesome.
-Watching them try new activities, cheering them on at athletic events and applauding their accomplishments at recitals are usually some of the high points for most parents.
-However, achieving success is often preceded with frustration and sometimes learning to accept one’s weaknesses as will as celebrating and building on strengths.
-When will equipped parents can be excellent coaches for their child no matter what the endeavor.
+Raising school-age children can be an exciting experience.
+Watching kids try new activities, cheering them on at athletic events, and applauding their accomplishments at recitals are usually some of the high points for most parents.
+However, success often precedes frustration and sometimes involves learning to accept one’s weaknesses while celebrating and building on strengths.
+Well-equipped parents can be excellent coaches for their children no matter the endeavor.

-While toddlers and preschoolers need constant supervision, school age children become gradually ready for more independence.
-However, learning to make good choices and exercise self-discipline does not come easily for many.
-Parents need to impart a moral code that the child gradually internalizes.
-As children struggle with these important tasks parents must be able to provide praise and encouragement for achievement but parents must also be able to allow them to sometimes experience the natural consequences for their behavior or provide logical consequences to help them learn from mistakes.
+While toddlers and preschoolers need constant supervision, school-age children become gradually ready for more independence.
+However, learning to make good choices and exercising self-discipline is not easy for many.
+Parents need to impart a moral code that their child gradually internalizes.
+As children struggle with these essential tasks, parents must be able to provide praise and encouragement.
+Still, they must also allow their kids sometimes to experience the natural consequences of their behavior or provide logical consequences to help them learn from mistakes.

-There is no doubt that for most families, the teen years present a challenge for both parents and children.
+There is no doubt that the teen years present a challenge for parents and children in most families.

 Middle School is not fondly remembered by most who attend.
-It is often fraught with scary body changes, bullying by peers and a new surge for independence.
-This leads to passive-aggressive behavior (“I’ll do it in a minute”), self-consciousness (“What are you staring at?”) and self-doubt (“I’m not good at anything.”) and/or over-confidence (“Well, I thought I could do that.”) and of course moodiness (“Leave me alone.”).
+It’s often fraught with scary body changes, bullying by peers, and a new surge for independence.
+This leads to passive-aggressive behavior (“I’ll do it in a minute.”), self-consciousness (“What are you staring at?”), self-doubt (“I’m not good at anything.”), and/or over-confidence (“Well, I thought I could do that.”), and moodiness (“Leave me alone.”).

 High School is usually better for most.
-It is a time to really begin defining ones self and realistically contemplating the future.
-Skill development is accelerated to prepare for college or job training programs.
-Talents are perfected.
-Social skills are honed and relationships take on more of a serious nature.
-Peer pressure is at its max and in today’s teen society there are more tempting sidetracks than ever.
+It’s a time to begin defining oneself and realistically contemplate the future.
+Skill development is accelerated to prepare for college or job training programs, and talents are perfected.
+Social skills become more refined, and relationships become more serious.
+Peer pressure is at its max, and in today’s teen society, there are more tempting sidetracks than before.

 During adolescence, kids need their parents more than ever.
-Research shows that a positive family environment including fun family activities, open parent-child communication and the encouragement to participate in positive extracurricular and community activities, teens are able to navigate these years with relative ease.
+Research shows that teens can navigate these years with relative ease in a positive family environment, including fun family activities, open parent-child communication, and encouragement to participate in positive extracurricular activities.